chef/chef-web-docs/chef_master/source/resource_examples.rst

 .. tag handler_custom_example_cookbook_versions_handler

-The following custom handler defines how cookbooks and cookbook versions that are used during the Chef Infra Client run will be compiled into a report using the ``Chef::Log`` class in the Chef Infra Client:
+The following custom handler defines how cookbooks and cookbook versions that are used during a Chef Infra Client run will be compiled into a report using the ``Chef::Log`` class in Chef Infra Client:

 .. code-block:: ruby